cohere-ai/cohere-python/README.md

 * SDK Documentation is hosted on [Read the docs](https://cohere-sdk.readthedocs.io/en/latest/).
   * You can build SDK documentation locally using `cd docs; make clean html`.
 * For more details on advanced parameters, you can also consult the [API documentation](https://docs.cohere.ai/reference/about).
-* See the [examples](examples/) directory for examples, including  some additional functionality for visualizations in Jupyter notebook.
+* See the [examples](examples/) directory for examples, including  some additional functionality for visualizations in Jupyter notebooks.

 ## Installation